Article | Last updated: 2017-06-01 | Ministry of Culture

 In May 2015, the meeting of the Nordic Council of Ministers for Culture adopted a joint statement in response to a proposal by Minister of Culture Thorhild Widvey.
 Among other things, ministers decided to hold a Nordic conference to explore the potential for broader Nordic collaboration on initiatives against illicit trade in cultural artefacts.

-The purpose of the conference is to increase knowledge among relevant stakeholders, promote the exchange of experiences and best practice, and provide a forum for discussing the potential for closer Nordic cooperation and measures to improve the utilisation of the Nordic countries’ combined resources.
+The purpose of the conference was to increase knowledge among relevant stakeholders, promote the exchange of experiences and best practice, and provide a forum for discussing the potential for closer Nordic cooperation and measures to improve the utilisation of the Nordic countries’ combined resources.

 Rules on the import and export of artefacts and cultural objects